 Through developing Spike, we've met many people with great ideas and thoughts on how Spike can be used in as many ways as possible.
 Alongside our own experience, we wish to share some advice so you can get the absolute most out of your Spike.

 5.1 - Seat angle

 By adjusting the seat angle, your use of Spike can change.
-This gives variations in the pressure while engaging different muscles.
+This gives variations in the pressure put on your knees and rear, while engaging different muscles.

 Forward-leaning seated position